ifxdb/PythonIfxDB/README.md

 ##### Prerequisite:
 * [Python 2.7 or above](https://www.python.org/downloads/)
 * [Python 3.4 or above](https://www.python.org/downloads/)
-* clone the PythonIfxDB repository
+* clone the IfxPy repository
 * Visual Studio 2008 or above (Windows Only)
 * Informix client SDK 410xC2 or above
 * Set environment variable **CSDK_HOME** and **MY_PY_DIR**

 ### Clone the source code
-Let's assume **C:\work** is the location when we clone the PythonIfxDB repository.
+Let's assume **C:\work** is the location when we clone the IfxPy repository.
 (You may clone it at any location though; if so make adjustment for the instructions as well).

 ```bat